vesoelisabeth/PortalBiotech/README.md

 Rather than focusing on predictive modelling, the objective was to investigate the dataset, formulate biologically relevant questions, and reason about the observed patterns.

-Repository Contents
+Repository Contents:
-`portalbiotech.py` – Python script containing the complete exploratory analysis.
+- `portalbiotech.py` – Python script containing the complete exploratory analysis.
-`README.md` – Summary of the analysis and findings.
+- `README.md` – Summary of the analysis and findings.